Remember, your images will represent the company, not the individual.

 - Shimmery makeup can reflect camera lighting in an unflattering way.
-Avoid any kind of bronzer, blush, eye shadow, or lipstick with a glittery or shimmery finish.
+Avoid any kind of bronzer, blush, eye shadow with a glittery or shimmery finish.

 - You can hire a professional to do your makeup before the shoot.
-Make sure to tell your makeup artist that you need an application suited to studio lighting if you are having your headshot taken indoors and share this information with him/her.
+Make sure to tell your makeup artist that you need an application suited to studio lighting or if you are having your headshot taken indoors, and share this information with him/her.

 - If you have straight or curly hair, I strongly recommend doing a blowout and then using an anti-freeze product.
 If the volume of your hair is a concern for you, you can add volume during the blowout, a hairstylist can help you with that.

-- Don’t be afraid to use freeze products.
+- Don’t be afraid to use anti-frizz products.
 It is easier to add volume to your hair during the editing process than to hide the flyaways!

-- Consider your hands will be in the portrait, so get that manicure before your appointment.
+- Consider your hands may be in the portrait, so get that manicure before your appointment.
 Also, make sure to bring your moisturizing lotion so your skin can look healthy.